THIS DATE IN HISTORY: April 15:

 Video: Memories: Pietrangelo makes 'The Save'

 1993: Teemu Selanne of the Winnipeg Jets completes the greatest rookie season in NHL history by scoring his 76th goal and contributing an assist in a 3-0 victory against the Edmonton Oilers at Winnipeg Arena.
 Selanne's 76 goals and 132 points set NHL rookie records that still stand.
-He shares the 1992-93 League lead in goals with Alexander Mogilny of the Buffalo Sabres, who scores twice in a 7-4 loss to the Flyers.
+He shares the 1992-93 League lead in goals with Alexander Mogilny of the Sabres, who scores twice in a 7-4 loss to the Flyers.

 Video: Teemu Selanne scored record 76 goals as rookie

-2004: Brett Hull of the Red Wings scores the 24th playoff game-winning goal of his career, tying the record set by Wayne Gretzky, in a 4-1 win against the Nashville Predators at Joe Louis Arena in Game 5 of the Western Conference Quarterfinals.
+2004: Brett Hull of the Red Wings scores the 24th playoff game-winning goal of his career, tying the record set by Gretzky, in a 4-1 win against the Nashville Predators at Joe Louis Arena in Game 5 of the Western Conference Quarterfinals.
 Hull's goal at 6:22 of the first period is the next-to-last of the 103 he scores in the playoffs.
 He and Gretzky still share the playoff record for game-winners.

 Video: Brett Hull fourth leading goal-scorer in NHL